Pb-22/splunk-network-detections/detections/http_polling/README.md

-Here is your fully restored and formatted **Markdown version** of the "Suspicious Repeated Web Polling with `rnd=`" detection.
-It includes:

-* Proper section headers
-* Code block with generalized index and sourcetype
-* A restored and clean field description table
-* Bulleted next steps

----

 # **Suspicious Repeated Web Polling with `rnd=`**

 This page documents a Splunk detection to identify repeated HTTP requests to file-based endpoints containing randomized `rnd=` query parameters — a pattern often associated with **command-and-control (C2) beaconing**.